 During my PhD, I was mainly interested in memory research to further understand what aspects of a situation makes us remember certain details better than others.
-This inludes work on novelty, surprise, prediction error etc. In Cambridge started using virtual reality (VR) as a tool to study cognition in humans in my experimental work, which provided me exciting opportunities to do previously impossible experiments.
+This inluded work on novelty, surprise, prediction error.
+In Cambridge I started using virtual reality (VR) as a tool to study cognition in humans in my experimental work, which provided me exciting opportunities to do previously impossible experiments.

-For my post-doc position, I will continue to work on memory of various kinds (e.g. episodic & semantic) but I will also focus on cognitive maps and their relation to spatial/mental navigation as well as to the aforementioned concepts of memory.
+For my post-doc position, my work will continue to focus on memory of various kinds (e.g. episodic & semantic) but I will also focus on cognitive maps and their relation to spatial/mental navigation as well as memory.

-In past, I have also done work in related fields such as the effects of hormones on memory (e.g. stress effects) as well as the medial temporal lope and its function in perception.
+In past, I have also done work in related fields such as the effects of hormones on memory (e.g. stress effects) as well as the medial temporal lope and its function in visual working memory.

-Open science is key.
-My understanding of open science transformed during my PhD time leaivng me with clearer vision of how I want to do science.
-Initially I tried to keep diary of everything I did but this was clearly not sustainable.
+Open science is key to my work.
+My understanding of open science transformed during my PhD time leaving me with clearer vision of how I want to contribute and share my work.
+Initially, I tried to keep diary of everything I did but this was clearly not sustainable.
 I therefore switched to write blog posts on things that took my a while to figure out myself and which might of interest to other people who might safe time because of it.
 Generally speaking, I try to make as much of my work publically available as possible.
 If you visit my GitHub account, you will find some useful things like an R packages, scripts for experiments and various function (e.g. a popular function which draws a slider rating scale on the screen for Psychtoolbox 3).

-If anything is not online yet, just drop me a message and I am trying to help.
+If there is something that is not online yet (e.g. documentation), just drop me a message and I am trying to help.
 If you have any other question, feel also free to contact me (see below).

 Jörn Alexander Quent, PhD